 Two very different songs with a strong message of encouragement and reconciliation.
+Not available on any streaming services.

 This exclusive package includes inserts with lyrics and the most amazing cocktail recipe (designed by taste maven Tania DeGregorio) to accompany the music.
 Instant mp3 downloads will hold you over 'til your record arrives.